fuutott/how-to-run-vllm-on-rtx-pro-6000-under-wsl2-ubuntu-24.04-mistral-24b-qwen3/README.md

 ```

-(Optional) Once update finished you can move Ubuntu vhdx to where you want it on your storage, resize if you expect to work with bigger models:
+(Optional) Once update finishes you can move Ubuntu vhdx to where you want it on your storage, resize if you expect to work with bigger models:

 ```bash
 wsl --shutdown
 wsl --manage Ubuntu-24.04 --move D:\wsl\Ubuntu-24.04